Oceanography 201: Science of the Sea

 Class participation is both important and rewarded.
 This class

 requires the use of an i>Clicker.

-will require you to respond with your registered i>Clicker.
+require you to respond with your registered i>Clicker.
+Your

-answered.
-Each class is equally weighed, and therefore responding
+questions asked are answered.
+Each class is equally weighed, and

 There will be absolutely no tolerance for students bringing other

 students' iClickers to class.
 This is cheating and will have